buccaneerai/note-window-consumer/performance/2023-05-01/OpenWound/i.md

 - Neosporin

 #### Assessment & Plan
-- Stab wound in left arm: Irrigate wound, apply topical antibiotic ointment, and bandage; Instruct patient to wash wound twice a day and monitor for infection; Follow up in 5-7 days if not improving
+- Stab wound: Irrigate wound, apply topical antibiotic ointment, and bandage; Wash twice a day and monitor for infection; Return if not improving in 5-7 days or if signs of infection appear
-- Outdated tetanus shot: Administer tetanus booster shot
+- Tetanus booster: Administer tetanus booster shot